Cyclonecode/pong/README.md

     cc -o pong pong.c

+You can also use make to compile:

+    make

 ## Running

 Depending on which port you are using you might need to run the program with sudo privileges.